 After many Erica Cane-worthy iterations since (including raising two generations of kids, the first of which graduated from SJHS, as did her parents; the second—and LAST—generation are both current SJHS freshmen), thanks to an always excellent English department, Kim is an author, a realtor, and has been a cast member and a local producer/co-director of the national live storytelling show, Listen to Your Mother, which she proudly brought to the SJHS stage.
 Having participated in the first two ENCORE productions, Kim looks so forward to joining her fellow Choraliers once again, and she is deeply honored to be a part of the steering committee, lending her marketing and social media expertise to #ENCORE2018.

 Juli Schrag Gast was born in St. Joseph and from the time she was very young, she was involved in the performing arts.
 She continued to perform even through college, where she minored in dance at Western Michigan University.
 She taught dance in Kalamazoo and continues to appreciate this art form from the spectator’s perspective.

 Currently, Juli (an interior designer) and her husband (KC) own Shoreline Lifestyle an interior design firm.
-She has volunteered throughout the community, serves on the Lory’s Place Advisory Board and is an active member of her church, Peace Lutheran.
+She has volunteered throughout the community, serving on the Lory’s Place Advisory Board, Caring Circle Board and as a member of First Church of God.
 She has two grown children.

 While at St. Joseph High School, Juli performed in three variety shows in the late 1970’s.
 There are so many great memories associated with these productions, as you would imagine.
 She is thrilled to be involved with ENCORE, and looks forward to this opportunity to support the St. Joseph Public Schools Foundation and the performing arts at St. Joseph for generations to come.